rimsha-ssa/2048/README.md

 ---
 <a name="clean-code-development"></a>
 ## 3. CLEAN CODE DEVELOPMENT

-- Source Code Conventions - <a href="https://www.python.org/dev/peps/pep-0008">PEP8</a>
+- **Source Code Conventions** - <a href="https://www.python.org/dev/peps/pep-0008">PEP8</a>

-               were refactored to comply with PEP8 recommendations.
+               Docstrings were used with every function. (take any function in game/helper) Constant indentation level was used throughout the code.
+               Whitespaces were declared appropriately.

-- Separation of Concerns
+- **Separation of Concerns**

+               Each game operation is handled in a separate function and doesn't overlap i.e., they are not aware of each other. (link to helper.py up/down functions)

-- Open/Closed Principle (Open to extension but Closed to modification)
+- **Open/Closed Principle (Open to extension but Closed to modification)**

-- KISS Principle (keep it simple, stupid)
+              All game operations can be extended e.g., to add another function that reverses last move or to create a grid more than 4x4 size can be made through the same game but they are closed to modification.

+- **Don't Repeat Yourself **

+              (DRY principle) was used throughout the game link sonarcube results

-- Single Responsibility
+- **Single Responsibility**

+              The code has 1 class that is solely responsible for creating/updating the grid and a separate file of helper functions that handles mathematical computations.
+Another class solely for testing the critical functions.

 ***Link to <a href="https://github.com/rimsha-ssa/2048/blob/master/cheatsheet.md">cheat sheet</a>***